Fundamentals of Accounting

 Liabilities are whatever the entity owes to outsiders.
 So, it includes loans, the amount payable to creditors, etc.

 It denotes the net worth of the entity.
-Most important, it is a measure at any particular point of time and not over some time.
+Most important, it is a measure at any particular point in time and not over some time.

-Anything which the business entity purchases for its day-to-day activities are expenses and can be in the form of salaries, rents, utility bills, etc. As per the accrual basis of accounting, costs are recorded in the books of accounts when they are incurred/due.
-However, actual payment can be made at a later date.
+Anything the business entity purchases for its daily activities is an expense and can be in the form of salaries, rents, utility bills, etc. As per the accrual basis of accounting, costs are recorded in the books of accounts when they are incurred/due.
+However, actual payment can be made at a later date or sometimes in advance.

-Income is what the entity earns by sales of its goods or services or by way of interest or dividends.
+Income is what the entity earns by selling its goods or services or by way of interest or dividends.
 Notably, it is also recorded in accounts when made and not when it is realized, as per the accrual basis of accounting.

 Journal and Ledger in Accounting